 Mr. Salam Rabyee Ali, Chairman of the Southern Yemen Presidency Council, went aboard a visiting?

-Mr. Salam Rabyee Ali, Chairman of the Southern Yemen Presidency Council, went aboard a visiting Soviet destroyer moored in Aden Harbour on Sunday.
+Background: Mr. Salam Rabyee Ali, Chairman of the Southern Yemen Presidency Council, went aboard a visiting Soviet destroyer moored in Aden Harbour on Sunday.

 The ship, armed with anti-submarine missiles, is part of the Russian Pacific Fleet which ranges from the Soviet port of Vladivostock, in the northwest Pacific, through the Indian Ocean to the Gulf of Aden.